 The level of a qualification indicates how difficult the qualification is and how the knowledge and skills gained relates to job roles.
-LCCI International Qualifications are available from Preliminary Level to Level 4.
+LCCI International Qualifications are available from Level 1 to Level 4.

 These levels help students to decide which qualifications they need for their career progression and help employers to assess the level of knowledge and skills a candidate has, and for which job roles they would be suited.

 LCCI qualification levels are benchmarked against the UK National Qualifications Framework (NQF).
 This sets out the levels against which a qualification is recognised in the UK.
 The NQF is also used internationally as the basis for comparison with other frameworks, particularly in terms of the levels of qualifications awarded.